michael-lazar/finger2020/README.md

 Settings are defined through environment variables.

 #### ``FINGER_NAME``
-A string that represents the user's handle, or "login name".
+A string that will represent the user's finger name.
+This can be any arbitrary value and does not need to correspond to a real user on the system.

 #### ``FINGER_CONTACT``
 This file replaces the section of the query response that contains